Clavicula-Nox/PendingActionsBundle/README.md

 ### Pending Action Group
 A Pending Action Group can be used to trigger a group of actions with the command filtered by the actionGroup parameter.

-### Validating a Pending Action
-You can check if a Pending Action is valid and will be triggered with the following code :

 ### Register a pending action

 #### Service Trigger